piotr-wiszowaty/atari_xlxe_sd_cartridge/README.md

      UART --> microcontroller `buffer_ram[A+N-1]`
      UART <-- microcontroller `'w'`

-2. Execute operation read from buffer RAM at `$bff8`:
+2. Execute operation read from register at `$d5e8`:
    * bit0=1 - read `<SECTOR_COUNT>` 512-byte sectors starting at sector `<SECTOR_NUM>`
               from SD card into buffer RAM at address `$8000+512*<OFFSET>`
    * bit1=1 - write `<SECTOR_COUNT>` 512-byte sectors from buffer RAM
-              at `$8000+512*<OFFSET>` to SD card starting at sector `<SECTOR_NUM>` After operation is finished set success and error flags at `$bff8` in buffer RAM accordingly.
+              at `$8000+512*<OFFSET>` to SD card starting at sector `<SECTOR_NUM>` After operation is finished set success and error flags in register at `$d5e8`.

 Sources
 -------